 Average BNPL loan value and its change overtime tells you at what price point your members begin to require help to stretch cash availability.
 This can also inform you on ways to refine your decision parameters to better accommodate your members' needs.

 BNPL pull-through rate from financial institutions is an indicator of how willing your members are to accept BNPL from you.

 3. Application Approval Rate

 Ok, this was just an effort to be tricky.
-You as a financial institution have access to the necessary input to decide if a BNPL loan should be extended to a member before you do so.
-As such, your application approval rate should be 100%.
+There are no applications - instead these are preapproved firm offers of credit.
+You as a financial institution have access to the necessary input to decide if a BNPL plan should be extended to a member before you do so.

 4. BNPL Delinquency Rate